nmakarov/lists/README.md

 ### Step 4
-Very important – leap from a code to the product
+Very important – leap from a code to the product Params validation
+More tests
+Error handling
+Logger

 ### To come

-params validation
-e2e and unit tests

 ## Data sources